ks7000/DO_Translations/how-to-set-up-ssh-keys-on-ubuntu-1604/how-to-set-up-ssh-keys-on-ubuntu-1604.md

 If you do not have <code>ssh-copy-id</code> available, but you have password-based SSH access to an account on your server, you can upload your keys using a conventional SSH method.

-We can do this by using the cat command to read the contents of the public SSH key on our local computer and piping that through an SSH connection to the remote server.
+We can do this by using the <code>cat</code> command to read the contents of the public SSH key on our local computer and piping that through an SSH connection to the remote server.

 On the other side, we can make sure that the <code>~/.ssh</code> directory exists and has the correct permissions under the account we’re using.